Marketing design

 Take Mailchimp’s style guide, for example.
 It details everything from language and tone to web elements and design styles, ensuring that any new team member can quickly understand and maintain brand consistency.

-An overview of a Mailchimp style guide
+An overview of a Mailchimp's style guide

 Set clear revision limits